 Find out all you need to know about the housing market in the Netherlands, if it’s a good idea to buy a Dutch house and how hard (or easy?!) it is to get a mortgage in the Netherlands in 2021.

 So you moved to the Netherlands; welcome!
 Or thinking about moving to the Netherlands?
 Do it!
 The economy is still in good shape, summer is coming and corona is on the way out (we hope.)
-But then there’s the issue of whether to rent or buy a house in the Netherlands, and we can tell you that renting a place here is very hard sometimes.
+But then there’s the issue of whether or not to buy a house in the Netherlands, and we can tell you that renting a place here is very hard sometimes.

 You might be thinking about buying a house in the Netherlands as an expat, throwing yourself into the vortex that is getting a mortgage in the Netherlands as a foreigner.
 Those are all life choices that you’ve ultimately got to make for yourself.
 But what we can help you with is explaining the housing market in the Netherlands in 2021!

 You don’t want to fiddle around when it comes to life-changing decisions like buying a house in the Netherlands or getting a Dutch mortgage.
 Neither did we, so we teamed up with the good people from Expat Mortgages.
 Expat Mortgages has mortgage advisors throughout the whole country which really comes in handy if you’re writing about the housing market in the Netherlands.
-(So a big shout out to Stephania Ammerlaan from Expat Mortgages who helped us out this time, she really knows everything about the housing market and is the go-to person for the Leiden region)
+(So a big shout out to Kenneth from Expat Mortgages who helped us out this time.)

 The housing market in the Netherlands in 2021